 Modern technology is revolutionizing the way lithium is sourced and the way mining companies can be progressive in protecting the environment in which they work.

-Why green energy products require environmentally friendly materials
+Clean energy requires environmentally friendly materials

 Since the turn of the century, the use of technology in day-to-day products has accelerated like no period before it.
 Electric vehicles (EVs), smartphones and laptops have brought on demand for lithium, the most efficient and powerful energy source in electronics.
 Concurrently, public sentiment on green energy has also shifted, resulting in the necessary collision between technology and green energy.